Take a swim in a pristine lagoon with crystal clear turquoise water…

 Want to visit more?
 See my other post 20 Pictures that will make you visit Taiwan.

 The place is very private and not too touristy (yet?), especially compared to nearby Taroko Gorge, Taiwan’s most popular national park.
 The locals know why to keep to crowds away – mass tourism could easily ruin this oasis of peace.
-Mugumugi therefore remains an amazing hidden a gem.
+Mugumugi, therefore, remains an amazing hidden gem.

 HOW TO GET TO MUKUMUGI

 Mukumugi valley is located in Tongmen Village (銅門村) about 20 km from Hualien city.
 There is no public transport – you will have to use a car or scooter to get there.
 I visited the place with guide Taiwan Visa Tour, who took care of the transportation and the permits.

 Mukumugi is a bit far from civilization, surrounded by mountains.
 It makes a great half day trip.
 At the time of writing, there is not much information about it on the internet, especially in English one.
 I have put together some useful information about visiting Mugumugi.
 These are things you should know:

 Each visitor has to obtain Entry Mountain Permit.
 This involves two steps.
 First, bring your passport or ARC and register at the local police station (located next to the parking place).
 Then, you submit it at the entrance to the area, a two minutes walking distance from the police station.
 There is a capacity limit: only a maximum of 600 people can visit the area in one day.